rafia17/Zooniverse_SLSN/README.md

 python caesar_consumer.py
 ```

 We note that posting directly to lasair has been disabled in caesar_consumer.py.
-If you would like to post your results back to the Lasair database, please get in touch with the Lasair team (asair-help@lists.roe.ac.uk. ) to discuss this possbibility.
-If the teamn you will receieve the custom urls/api requests that need to be included in the send_lasair function at Line 295 of caesar_consumer.py
+If you would like to post your results back to the Lasair database, please get in touch with the Lasair team (asair-help@lists.roe.ac.uk. ) to discuss this possibility.
+If the team agrees, you will receive the custom urls/api requests that need to be included in the send_lasair function at Line 295 of caesar_consumer.py